-Student success is of the highest priority at Carolinas College of Health Sciences.
-Specific questions concerning the essential functions of a program should be referred to the dean of student affairs.
+Student success is of the highest priority at Carolinas College.
+Specific questions concerning the essential functions of a program should be referred to the student success coordinator.
 Students with a qualifying disability who need reasonable accommodations to meet a program's essential functions should request accommodations through the office of the student success coordinator upon admission to the college.
 Students will be directed to complete a request form and to support the request with appropriate documentation.
-The dean of student affairs, the provost and a representative from the academic program will evaluate the request to determine the appropriate accommodations to provide, if any.
+Based on the submitted documentation, a determination will be made regarding reasonable accommodations and communicated to the student.
+If the student disagrees with the determination, they can request a secondary review.
+The dean of student affairs, the provost and a representative from the academic program will then evaluate the request to determine the appropriate accommodations to provide, if any.